Skip to main content

 • Custom automation script: Select the custom automation script by the name assigned to it in Trust Lifecycle Manager.

-5. Select the Update button at bottom to save your changes.
+5. Select the Update button at the bottom to save your changes.

 What's next

-After enabling managed automation for your custom application, you can schedule certificate lifecycle automation events for it as you would any other server application in Trust Lifecycle Manager.
+After enabling managed automation for your custom application, you can manage certificate deployments for it as you would any other server application in Trust Lifecycle Manager.